ramsteak/numdb/README.md

 This project imports files, mainly spectral data, organized in a filesystem structure with folders with leading numbers (or any unique identifier).
-This helps with organizing files in a reasonable structure, and to import them without lengthy names or listing all files manually.
+This helps with organizing files in a reasonable structure, and to import them without lengthy names or listing all files manually, just by selecting the folder they are contained in.

 ```txt
 root